eclipse-kura/kura/_posts/builtin/2022-02-23-container-orchestration-provider.md

 - **Volume Mount (optional)** - This field accepts a comma separated list of system-to-container file mounts.
 This allows for the container to access files on the host machine.

 - **Peripheral Device (optional)** - This field accepts a comma separated list of device paths.
-This parameter allows for devices to be passed though from the host to the container.
+This parameter allows for devices to be passed through from the host to the container.

 - **Logger Type** - This field provides a dropdown selection of supported container logging drivers.